 MARGARET WHEATLEY, Ed.D.

-I have been a consultant and speaker since 1973, and have worked, I believe, with almost all types of organizations and people.
-They range from the head of the U.S. Army to twelve year old Girl Scouts, and include Fortune 50 corporations, government agencies, healthcare institutions, foundations, public schools, colleges, major church denominations, professional associations, and monasteries.
-I have also worked on all continents (except Antarctica).
-Invitations to work in so many different places, with all types of people, fed both my curiosity and ability to recognize patterns of behavior common across cultural and institutional differences.
+I have been a consultant and speaker since 1973, and have worked with almost all types of organizations and people, on all continents (except Antarctica).
+Working in so many different places, with all types of people, fed both my curiosity and ability to recognize patterns of behavior common across cultural and institutional differences.
 And it kept me alert to changing trends in leadership.
 I am fond of making generalizations, sometimes to the annoyance of others, but they feel genuine and accurate to me because of the scope and depth of my work.

 I have served as full-time graduate management faculty at two institutions, Cambridge College in Cambridge, Massachusetts, and The Marriott School of Management, Brigham Young University, Provo, Utah.
 I’ve been a formal advisor for leadership programs in England, Croatia, Denmark, Australia and the United States and, in Berkana, with leadership initiatives in India, Senegal, Zimbabwe, South Africa, Mexico, Brazil, Greece, Canada and Europe.
-For the past nine years, I have had a formal appointment (President approved) to serve the National Parks as one of twelve citizen advisors on their National Advisory Board.
-My portfolio has been leadership and culture change within the system of 400+ national parks.
-This work has been among the most rewarding of my career, both because of the mission of National Parks and the dedicated and smart people who work to fulfill this mission under increasingly difficult circumstances.
+Since 2009, I have had a formal appointment (President approved) to serve on the National Parks Advisory Board.
+My portfolio has focused on leadership and culture change within the system of 400+ parks.
+This work has been among the most rewarding of my career, because of the mission of National Parks and the dedicated and smart people who work to fulfill this mission under increasingly difficult circumstances.

 I am co-founder and President of The Berkana Institute, a global non-profit founded in 1991.
-Berkana has been a leader in experimenting with new organizational forms based on a coherent theory of how living systems adapt and change.
-Berkana has worked in partnership with a rich diversity of people around the world who strengthen their communities by working with the wisdom and wealth already present in their people, traditions and environment.
-These pioneers do not deny or flee from our global crisis; they respond by moving courageously into the future now, experimenting with many different solutions.
-Berkana’s newest work is to train Warriors for the Human Spirit, leaders from around the world who engage together, learning-in-community, training with discipline and dedication to develop a stable mind and skillful means.
+Berkana has been a leader in experimenting with new organizational forms based on a coherent theory of how living systems organize, adapt and change.
+We’ve worked in partnership with a rich diversity of people around the world who strengthen their communities by working with the wisdom and wealth already present in their people, traditions and environment.
+Berkana is now training Warriors for the Human Spirit, leaders who learn-as-community, training with discipline and dedication to develop a stable mind and skillful means.
 These spiritual warriors do their work with compassion and insight, vowing to refrain from using aggression and fear to accomplish their ends. www.berkana.org.

-I was raised on the East Coast of the U.S., first in the New York City area, and then lived in Boston for 15 years.
-In 1989, my family and I moved west to the mountains and red rock canyons of Utah.
+I was raised on the East Coast of the U.S., in New York and then Boston; I’ve lived in Utah (happily) since 1989.
 I have two adult sons and have raised five stepchildren, all seven from the same father.
-There are now 21 grandchildren (and counting) and three great-grandchildren.
-My family, friends and work bring me joy, and so does the time I spend in the true quiet of wilderness or wandering deep into the red rock canyons of Utah.
+There are 21 grandchildren (and counting) and three great-grandchildren.
+My family, friends and work bring me joy, and so does the time I spend in the true quiet of wilderness or wandering deep in the red rock canyons of Utah.